IAudioDeviceManager

 indicationInterval

-The time interval (ms) at which the SDK triggers the onAudioVolumeIndication callback.
-Agora recommends setting a value greater than 200 ms. This value must not be less than 10 ms; otherwise, you can not receive the onAudioVolumeIndication callback.
+The interval at which the SDK triggers the onAudioVolumeIndication callback, in milliseconds.
+It is recommended to set it to greater than 200 ms. Must not be less than 10 ms, otherwise the onAudioVolumeIndication callback will not be received.

 • 0: Success.